dzackgarza/Notes/Class_Notes/2016 and Earlier/UndergradCompendium/sections/0410_Differential_Equations.md

 :::

 :::{.remark}
-he general technique for solving differential equations with Laplace Transforms:
+The general technique for solving differential equations with Laplace Transforms:
-\begin{enumerate}
-\item Take the Laplace Transform of all terms on both sides.
+- Take the Laplace Transform of all terms on both sides.
-\item Solve for $L[y]$ in terms of $s$.
+- Solve for $L[y]$ in terms of $s$.
-\item Attempt an inverse Laplace Transformations
+- Attempt an inverse Laplace Transformations
-\begin{enumerate}
-\item This may involve partial fraction decomposition, completing the square, and splitting numerators to match terms with known inverse transformations.
+  - This may involve partial fraction decomposition, completing the square, and splitting numerators to match terms with known inverse transformations.
-\end{enumerate}
 :::